 What Happens When You Skip Grease Trap Cleaning Appointments?

 It may be easy to put off getting your grease trap cleaned, but there are some serious consequences that can occur when it becomes too full.

-- Foul smells – a grease trap holds a lot of rotting matter that will smell overtime.
+- Foul smells – A grease trap holds a lot of rotting matter that will smell over time.
 While these traps are often outside, the foul smell will build up and can make its way through the pipes and into your property.

-- Damage to your tank – sulfuric acid that is created as a result of food breaking down can be especially toxic to the walls of your tank.
+- Damage to your tank – Sulfuric acid that is created as a result of food breaking down can be especially toxic to the walls of your tank.

-- Clogs – if your grease trap is not cleaned regularly, you risk impeding the flow of water throughout your drains.
+- Clogs – If your grease trap is not cleaned regularly, you risk impeding the flow of water throughout your drains.

-If you need to get your grease trap cleaned or simply want to learn more about our grease trap services, a NoCo professional is standing by to help.
+If you need to get your grease trap cleaned or simply want to learn more about our grease trap services, a NoCo Septic professional is standing by to help.
 Call us today to learn more about our process or to schedule an appointment.